Fibromyalgia Basics

 In fact, fibromyalgia symptoms seemed to come back with a vengeance compared to the patients who did not get the MSG-containing juice drink (the placebo comparison group).
 “All fibromyalgia symptoms returned more frequently during MSG challenge as compared to placebo challenge,” says Holton.

 An important point made by the study was the practical and mildly restrictive nature of the diet.
-In fact, most patients continued to eliminate the additives after the trial was over.
+In fact, most fibromyalgia patients continued to eliminate the food additives after the trial was over.
 And one can’t overlook the significant improvement in all but six of the patients, providing strong evidence that glutamate and similar additives are making your fibromyalgia symptoms worse.

 “Dietary manipulation is a relatively simple and low-cost non-pharmacological intervention,” says Holton.
 If you suspect that glutamate is exacerbating your fibromyalgia, it might be time to act.